 - Holes (necrosis) in the skin or tissues underneath

 Seek medical help right away.
-Do not make a person throw up unless told to do so by Poison Control or a health care professional.
+DO NOT make a person throw up unless told to do so by Poison Control or a health care provider.

 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.